Tech stacks

 Phenomenal noise cancelling earbuds.

-4K panel with 1ms response time.
+4K HDR panel with 1ms response time.

 Budget friendly too.